CNMI Joeten-Kiyu Public Library

 - Early and emergent literacy

 - Reading and community involvement (summer reading, book clubs, etc.)

 Goal 2: 21st Century Skills - CNMISL libraries provide training and access to information for library users and staff so that they have the skills needed to be successful in the 21st century.

 Goal 3: Maintain and Upgrade CNMISL Technology Infrastructure - Meet CNMI patrons’ needs for workforce development by improving the technological infrastructure for the entire Library System.
 Provide Internet access for patrons in all public library facilities via patron-owned devices connected to wireless service provided by CNMISL.

 - Integrated Library System (ILS) and technology infrastructure

 IMLS Data Collection

-Public Library Survey
+Public Libraries Survey

-The Public Library Survey (PLS) provides national descriptive data on the status of public libraries in the United States and its territories.
-Data are collected from over 9,000 public library systems with over 17,000 public library outlets.
+The Public Libraries Survey (PLS) provides national descriptive data on the status of public libraries in the United States and its territories.
+Explore state profiles representing more than 9,000 public library systems and over 17,000 public library outlets.